WHEN AFRICAN AMERICANS CAME TO PARIS

 Each story is filled with rare and astounding archival images.
 Insightful narration by Joanne Burke binds each stand-alone piece with great storytelling.

-No other DVD assembles this vital period of the African-American experience abroad into one unit.
+No other documentary assembles this vital period of the African-American experience abroad into one unit.
 Archives around the world were scoured to unearth the wealth of rare images.

 The short length of each piece makes them ideal for integrating into a wide range of course curriculum: history, education, African American studies, French Studies American Studies and Literary Studies.
 They are accessible for all ages, and an enjoyable, educational document that highlights some of the proudest moments of Black heritage.